tortus/csp-reports/README.md

 Tiny Sinatra application to parse CSP violation reports, format them nicely, and forward them on to an email address using sendmail (via Pony gem).
 Easy to deploy with Passenger, or any other app container.
+Currently requires PostgreSQL, but could easily replace with any other database.

 ## Setup

+1. Create a PostgreSQL database to use with the app.
-1. Save a copy of __config.sample.yml__ as __config.yml__.
+2. Save a copy of __config.sample.yml__ as __config.yml__.
-2. Edit config.yml wih the settings that make sense for you.
+3. Edit config.yml wih the settings that make sense for you.
+4. Run: ```MIGRATE=true bundle exec ruby app.rb```

-Run app.rb using bundler:
+Finally, run app.rb using bundler:

     bundle exec ruby ./app.rb